 - FRC parameters are specified in table A.4-2B for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos2 and 1 transmission layers.

 - FRC parameters are specified in table A.4-4 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 2 transmission layers.

+- FRC parameters are specified in table A.4-5 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 3 transmission layers.

 <Omit the unchanged text>